ARKlab/Artesian.SDK-Python/README.md

 ```
 The switch details are,

-deferCommandExecution (true/false) choose between syncronoys and asyncronous command execution
+deferCommandExecution (true/false) choose between syncronoys and asyncronous command execution, default is false.
-deferDataGeneration (true/false) choose between syncronoys and asyncronous precomputed data generation
+deferDataGeneration (true/false) choose between syncronoys and asyncronous precomputed data generation, default is true.
-keepNulls (true/false) if true then nulls are written in the curve replacing any data present for the instant
+keepNulls (true/false) if true then nulls are written in the curve replacing any data present for the instant, default is false.
-upsertMode (Merge/Replace) for BidAsk merge adds the new products to the existing and overwrites existing with the new ones while replace replaces all the existing products with the new ones
+upsertMode (Merge/Replace) for BidAsk merge adds the new products to the existing and overwrites existing with the new ones while replace replaces all the existing products with the new ones, default is merge.

 ### Write Data in an Auction Time Series